Azure/azure-sdk-for-python/sdk/ai/azure-ai-inference/tests/README.md

-# Azure Image Analysis client library tests for Python
+# Azure AI Model Inference client library tests for Python

 ## Running tests locally, on a Windows PC, against the live service